 Also, the DIR provides analysts with a number of days, rather than a ratio of the company’s assets to liabilities.
 This makes it easier to interpret as a measure of liquidity.
 Knowing that a company can remain liquid for “X” number of days without tapping into its long-term assets is an easily grasped point of reference.
 It provides a clearer, more definitive point of information than, for example, the knowledge that a company has a quick ratio that is greater than one.

-That being said, the defensive interval ratio, by itself, is not as useful as it could be, since it does not provide siginificant context about the company’s situation.
-Therefore, the ratio should be compared to the defensive interval ratio of comparable companies in the same industry in order to gain insight about how the company is performing relative to its competitors.
-The DIR can also be compared to the company’s very own historical DIRs in order to see how its liquidity had changed over time.
+That being said, the defensive interval ratio, by itself, does not provide significant context about the company’s situation.
+Therefore, the ratio should be compared to the DIR of comparable companies in the same industry in order to gain insight into the company’s relative performance.
+The DIR can also be compared to the company’s own historical DIR to see the liquidity trend over time.

 Defensive Interval Ratio Example

 Suppose that a company currently has $40,000 in cash, $10,000 in accounts receivable, and $20,000 worth of available for sale securities.
 The company has $300,000 in annual operating expenses and incurs $25,000 in annual depreciation.
 What is its defensive interval ratio?

 Using the equation above, we can see that this company has a DIR of 92.9 days.
 As always, this number does not mean much by itself and should be compared to company historical DIRs and competitor DIRs in order to draw additional insights.

 Thank you for reading CFI’s explanation of the defensive interval ratio.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following resources: